-4 Days in Budapest: The Ultimate City Break Itinerary
+4 Days in Budapest: A Fun Itinerary for First-Timers

 If you’re wondering if 4 days in Budapest are enough, let me start by saying that you can (and should) spend a lot more time in the Hungarian capital if you can make it work.
 While you can even see some of the highlights of Budapest in a day, this city has so much to offer.

 It has been on the back burner of my bucket list for quite some time, and when I actually got to visit, I was blown away.
-I know it’s a cliche, but Budapest is truly one of the most beautiful cities in Europe I’ve seen.
+I know it’s a cliche, but Budapest is truly one of the most beautiful cities in Europe.

 Looking for the best way to spend 4 days in Budapest?
 Here's my detailed 4-day Budapest itinerary!